Lry722/godot-voxel-practice/README.md

 8: X/DX/NX/DNX/Z/DZ/NZ/DNZ<br/>
 N represents negative direction and D represents the block is downward
 - Liquid system, currently only containing water
+- Hotbar with support for hot keys and mouse wheel